Temporary Delhi diesel vehicle ban leaves automakers in dark, investors jittery

-NEW DELHI (Reuters) - A nearly four-week ban on registering new diesel-powered vehicles in India’s capital has confused automakers and investors, prompting concerns that efforts to battle Delhi’s air pollution could derail the auto industry’s tentative recovery.
+NEW DELHI, Dec 14 (Reuters) - A nearly four-week ban on registering new diesel-powered vehicles in India’s capital has confused automakers and investors, prompting concerns that efforts to battle Delhi’s air pollution could derail the auto industry’s tentative recovery.

 India’s top environmental court on Friday banned the registration of diesel vehicles in Delhi until Jan.
 6 as the city experiences hazardous levels of pollution, in part due to diesel emissions.
 But the court’s ruling gave little detail, sparking a sell-off in automakers’ shares on Monday and industry frustration.